home-assistant/home-assistant.io/source/_components/linode.markdown

   - /components/switch.linode/
 ---

-The `linode` component allows you to access the information about your [Linode](https://linode.com) systems from Home Assistant.
+The `linode` integration allows you to access the information about your [Linode](https://linode.com) systems from Home Assistant.

 There is currently support for the following device types within Home Assistant: